What Are the Best Alternative Careers to Nursing?

 Some healthcare jobs require very little training or additional schooling.
 The experience you gain as a nurse can be a great way to get your foot in the door for many of these careers.
 If you want to remain in the healthcare field, but feel you might be better suited for a different job, any of these medical-related jobs could be a good fit.

 - Medical secretary: If you think your skills might be better suited for administrative work, consider becoming a medical secretary.
-A medical secretary does much more than answer phone calls and fill the coffee pot.
+A medical secretary does much more than answer phone calls.
 They must have specific medical knowledge that can offer support to a healthcare team, and patients.
 This includes managing medical charts.
 If you’ve had experience in nursing, you likely already have all the tools necessary to be outstanding in this position.

 - Occupational therapist aide: Remaining in healthcare doesn’t mean there aren’t new, unique branches of it to try out.
-An occupational therapist aide helps to provide rehabilitation services to anyone with any type of impairment.
+An occupational therapist aide helps to provide rehabilitation services to anyone with an impairment.
 This can be physical, mental, or emotional.
-You’ll work directly under an occupational therapist, and do everything from schedule appointments to fill out insurance forms.
+You’ll work directly with an occupational therapist, and do everything from schedule appointments to fill out insurance forms.

 - Diagnostic medical sonographer: If working with medical equipment and machinery is something you loved about your nursing job, take that passion toward a career as a sonographer.
 A diagnostic medical sonographer is responsible for assessing and diagnosing medical conditions by using specialized equipment.
 This equipment emits sound waves into the body of a patient to help confirm what possible conditions that patient might be facing.

 - Surgical technologist: If you want to look into a more specialized career in healthcare, consider becoming a surgical technologist.
 You’ll be responsible for preparing operating rooms and assisting surgeons.
 It allows you to remain in a hospital atmosphere, but work in a department that more condensed and focused on one particular thing.